 Why Would a Plaintiff Structure an Employment Settlement?

-Consider that for a plaintiff with an employment claim, settlement payments are taxable.
+Consider that an employment settlement is a taxable settlement.
 Therefore that big recovery could be ALOT smaller in year one after applying Federal and State income taxes.
 By structuring your employment related settlement, more of the money is working for the plaintiff right away.
 Properly structured, taxes are paid by plaintiffs in the year payments are received.

-Non qualified assignments using structured annuities to fund the obligation
+- Non qualified assignments using structured settlement annuities to fund the obligation

-Non-qualified assignment using alternative non-qualified assignment entities not associated with insurers based in Republic of Ireland or Barbados
+- Non-qualified assignment using alternative non-qualified assignment entities not associated with insurers based in Barbados or Republic of Ireland or Barbados

 What's the Best Size Case For an Employment Structured Settlement?